-When physician coded cause of death is available for all or a subset of the death, we can incorporate such information in the InSilicoVA model.
-The physician coded causes can be either the same as the CODs used for the final algorithm, or a higher level aggregation of them.
-When there are more than one physician codes for each death and the physician identity is known, we can first de-bias the multiple codes provided from different physicians using the process described in \citet{insilico}.
-For the purpose of implementation, we only need to specify which columns are physician IDs, and which are their coded causes respectively.
+When physician-coded causes of death are available for all or a subset of the deaths, we can incorporate such information in the InSilicoVA model.
+The physician-coded causes can be either the same as the CODs used for the final algorithm, or consist of causes at a higher level of aggregation.
+When there is more than one physician code for each death and the physician identity is known, we can first de-bias the multiple codes provided from different physicians using the process described in \citet{insilico}.
+For the purpose of implementation, we only need to specify which columns are physician IDs, and which are their coded causes, respectively.